Hugh-Kumbi/Python-Driven-Cybersecurity-Case-Study/README.md

 | maria | 9hfks12 |
 | keith | sdfhksd2 |

-User 1: Device1
 This information forms the basis for validating login attempts.

-Implementation Notes
+**Implementation Notes**

-Python was chosen for its robust string manipulation and logical processing capabilities.
+  * Python was chosen for its robust string manipulation and logical processing capabilities.
-Special attention was given to ensure that username validation is case-sensitive.
+  * Special attention was given to ensure that username validation is case-sensitive.

 This automated solution minimizes manual intervention while maintaining high security and accuracy in the authentication process.